tue-mps/refnetplusplus/README.md

 - Python 3.9

 ### Installation
-0. Clone the repo and set up the conda environment:
+0. Install conda if you don't have it installed.
+Then clone the repo and set up the conda environment:
 ```bash
 $ git clone "this repo"
 $ conda create --prefix "your_path" python=3.9 -y